Mc-Zen/quill/quill.typ

 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
 ///        Allows the same values as the builtin `rect()` function.
+/// - width (auto, length): The width of the gate can be specified manually with this property.
 /// - box (boolean): Whether this is a boxed gate (determines whether the
 ///        outgoing wire will be drawn all through the gate (`box: false`) or not).
 /// - label (content): Optional label on the vertical wire.